Arize-ai/openinference/python/instrumentation/openinference-instrumentation-guardrails/README.md

 [![pypi](https://badge.fury.io/py/openinference-instrumentation-guardrails.svg)](https://pypi.org/project/openinference-instrumentation-guardrails/)

-Python auto-instrumentation library for implementing guardrails in AI applications.
+Python auto-instrumentation library for LLM applications implemented with Guardrails

-These guardrails are fully OpenTelemetry-compatible and can be sent to an OpenTelemetry collector for monitoring, such as [`arize-phoenix`](https://github.com/Arize-ai/phoenix).
+Guards are fully OpenTelemetry-compatible and can be sent to an OpenTelemetry collector for monitoring, such as [`arize-phoenix`](https://github.com/Arize-ai/phoenix).

 ## Installation